asaadmin/SideCar/README.md

 # SideCar

-Applet that converts CSV files exported from the F3 and into the ERP of companiy's choice (at a project level).
+Applet that puts CSV file contents, exported from the F3, into the ERP of company's choice (at a project level) using ERP's API.